 Espiritu Santo Island

-largest Vanuatu island, known as Santo
+The largest Vanuatu island, commonly known as

 This is the largest island in Vanuatu, more commonly called Santo,

 over 4,000 square kilometres in size.
 When the Spanish explorer, Captain Pedro Ferdinand De Quiros discovered

 Vanuatu islands in 1605, he named them “Tierra Australis del Espiritu Santo”, mistakenly believing he discovered

 Australia.
 The island where he landed, Santo, thus still bears the name – Espiritu Santo Island.